 These Savory & Spicy Rosemary Roasted Mixed Nuts are the perfect combination of savory, salty, spicy and sweet!
 You can use any combination of nuts for this recipe, or just use your one favorite variety of nut.
 They make a great, quick and easy appetizer or snack, and are always a hit at a party… but be warned, they are seriously addictive!

 This post was originally published in December 2014.
-I made edits to the photos and added a RECIPE VIDEO to show you how easy this is to make (check it out at the bottom of this post)!
+I made edits to the photos and added a RECIPE VIDEO to show you how easy this is to make!
 However, the actual story and written words below in this post remain the same.

 I hope you had a merry little Christmas!!

 And, I hope it was filled with much love, cheer, and of course some seriously scrumptious, decadent food… And maybe a cocktail or two.

 And of course, I hope it was holly-jolly and merry n’ bright!

 And and aaaaand, I also hope Santa graced you with whatever it is you wanted this year.